SBU Postdoc Spotlight 2019

 Speaker Selection: The number of speakers is limited.
 Therefore, speakers will be selected to provide a broad slate of presentations designed to reach a general audience bearing no specialized knowledge.
 Selected speakers will be notified shortly after speaker signup closes.

 Judging: The talks will be evaluated by a panel of judges from a range of backgrounds and disciplines for how well the speaker engages a general audience of non-specialists and can convey the excitement and innovation of their research without jargon or distortion.
+Scoring is out of a total of 30 points determined as follows:

 Prizes: The top three talks will be awarded prizes generously sponsored by the Office of the Vice President for Research.